Frequently asked questions

 The amount you transfer must be at least R50 000.
 After you transfer, you cannot continue contributing to a preservation fund.

-You can transfer your savings in another preservation fund into the corresponding Allan Gray pension or provident preservation fund.
-This is known as a Section 14 transfer (in reference to the Pension Funds Act).
+You can transfer your investment in another preservation fund to the corresponding Allan Gray Pension or Provident Preservation Fund.
+This is known as a section 14 transfer (in reference to the Pension Funds Act).
 These transfers can take some time.
-It's a good idea to check the terms and conditions of your preservation fund before you transfer, to make sure you understand any potential impact.
+It’s a good idea to check the terms and conditions of your preservation fund before you transfer to make sure you understand any potential impact.

 Learn more about transferring your preservation fund